NEW! Affordable Counseling Option

 What Is The Cost?

-The initial “Intake Session” includes a one hour assessment to gather information and address client needs and goals.
+Our initial “Intake Session” includes a one hour assessment to gather information and address client needs and goals.
 Subsequent sessions are 45 minutes. $50 per session.